School Logo School Logo

 National School Sports Week

-In order to promote sport during National School Sports Week, we booked whole school carnival dance sessions and other sporting activities that would not normally be accessible to the children
+In order to promote sport during National School Sports Week, we booked whole school Bollywood dance sessions and quidditch activities that would not normally be accessible to the children.
+We also arranging sailing courses for Year 5 and Year 6.

 Values Graphic